pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Hail Prathun and Learn About Communication
 - Hail Arias to let him know you have completed your training

-This is pretty much self-explanatory – but remember to “/say others” to Vahlara, people seem to misread this step; she gives you some Gloomingdeep Sleeves appropriate to your class (and same stats as the basic Defiant sleeves).
+This is pretty much self-explanatory – but remember to “/say others” to Vahlara: people seem to misread this step; she gives you some Gloomingdeep Sleeves appropriate to your class (and same stats as the basic Defiant sleeves).
 Remember that saying “bless” to Rytan will rebuff you at any time (every 27+ minutes).
-On completion, ding level 2 and get the Kobold Skull Charm.
-You will end up with a Kobold Skull Charm from Arias, which is the best charm you can use for some time.
+On completion, ding level 2 (if you haven't already) and get the Kobold Skull Charm.
+This is the best charm you can use for some time.

 *Hot Bars*